lizardll/ScalaBFS/README.md

 to make sure that the runtime enviroment and the alveo card is ready.

-2. If you meet "PYOPENCL INSTALL FAILED" in the installtion of xrt , refer to [AR# 73055](https://www.xilinx.com/support/answers/73055.html)

-3. Don't forget to and the xrt and Vitis to your PATH.
+2. Don't forget to and the xrt and Vitis to your PATH.
 Typically you can

 ```
 source /opt/xilinx/xrt/setup.sh